Salzburg to the Adriatic Cycling Break

 Bikes

-On this tour you can choose between regular plus bike or an electric bike.
+On this tour you can choose between a regular Plus bike, a gravel bike or an electric bike.

-The regular Plus bike comes equipped with pannier, lock and a repair kit with pump.
-Quality components are fitted as standard (hydraulic Magura brakes HS 11, Shimano Deore XT) and the frame provides a comfortable but sporty riding position.
+The regular Plus bike offers a step up in terms of components over the standard bikes (hydraulic Magura brakes HS 11, Shimano Deore XT) and the crossbar frame provides a more sporty riding position.
 High quality, suntour suspension forks ensure a comfortable ride on these bikes.
+The bikes come equipped with pannier, lock and a repair kit with pump.
+Water bottle holders are not provided.
+Minimum height: 155cm.

 We suggest you bring your own helmet for safety and hygiene reasons.
 Alternatively, helmets for adults are available to buy (payable locally, €45).
-This must be advised at the time of booking.
+This must be advised and pre-booked at the time of booking.

 Accommodation